Your Guide to Student Loan Debt

-However, graduating from college with student loan debt creates an unstable foundation for your financial future.
-The average payment a student loan borrower makes each month toward student loan debt is between $200 and $300 — that’s money that could be spent saving for retirement, reducing or eliminating other debts, or on large-scale investments like buying a home.
+However, graduating from college with an unmanageable amount of student loan debt can put your financial future at risk.
+The average payment a student loan borrower makes each month toward student loan debt is $250.
+That’s money that could be invested in your retirement fund, used to pay off other debts or spent on major investments like buying a home.

-Here, we cover everything you need to know about preparing for the cost of college.
-This guide is comprehensive.
-Navigate to the sections most relevant to you via the links below, or download this guide to read at a later time.
+This comprehensive student loan guide covers what you may need to know about preparing for the cost of college.
+You can navigate to the sections most relevant to you with the links below or bookmark this guide to read later.

 The Total Cost of College

-The first step in creating a college savings plan for yourself or your child is knowing how much you need to save.
-A good place to start is understanding the total cost of college — including the average cost of college tuition and how much you’ll need for additional college expenses like books, fees and room and board.
+The first step in creating a college savings plan is knowing how much money you need to allocate for college expenses.
+You need to understand the total cost of college, which includes the cost of tuition plus additional expenses like books, fees, room and board and travel to and from the school.

-For example, the annual cost of tuition at Iowa State University for the 2019/20 academic year clocks in at just under $10,000 for Iowa residents.
-Room and board costs nearly as much — doubling the total cost of college for students who need on-campus living accommodations.
-Add another $3,500 for books, supplies and other expenses, and the total cost of college amounts to almost $22,000 per year.
+For example, the annual cost of tuition at Iowa State University for the 2023/24 academic year clocks in at about $10,500 for Iowa residents.
+Room and board costs nearly as much — doubling the total cost of college for students who need to live on campus.
+Add another $1,100 for books, supplies and other expenses, and the total cost amounts to almost $22,000 per year.

 However, the cost of college can vary widely depending on several factors.